 The third line, yang, shows that repeatedly conforming to society's expectations will bring regret.

-The fourth line, yin, shows a true individual, able to give up his/her grief and set out with definite purpose.
+The fourth line, yin, shows a true individual, able to give up their grief and set out with definite purpose.
 This attitude will bring good fortune.

-The fifth line, yang, shows that once the journey is started, there will be good fortune.
-One must be steadfast and careful at every step, for perfect balance is needed to accomplish great works.
+The fifth line, yang, shows that once the journey is started, one must be steadfast and careful at every step.
+It takes perfect balance to accomplish great works.

 The sixth line, yang, shows an individual in a society of unimaginative, conservative individuals.
 It is unfortunate to be a leader among people in this state of mind.